MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/security-for-sharepoint-server/oidc-1-0-authentication.md

 ### Step 3: Configure SharePoint to Identity Providers

 In this step, you create a `SPTrustedTokenIssuer` that will store the configuration that SharePoint needs to trust AD FS as OIDC provider.
 Start the SharePoint Management Shell and run the following script to create it:

+> [!NOTE]
+> Be sure to follow the instructions mentioned in the following PowerShell script.

 ```powershell
 # Define claim types